yasinfahmy/Sales-Team-Dashboard/README.md

 - Better understanding of sales
 - See month on month performance
 - Comparing Currencies
+- Filterable by: User, Currency, Sales Territory, Month or Timeinterval

 ## Summarized Steps
 - Importing, data cleaning and wrangling with Power Query Mode